johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 Such protocol can only define distributed functions and as it is strictly designated to define the distributed API of a distributed actor.

 > **Note:** (This feature is pending implementation, and requires synthesis of a "proxy instance").
 A proxy instance for a distributed actor protocol can never implement non-distributed functions, however, since the proxy is always _remote_.
-It is impossible to invoke non-local instances of a proxy actor instantiated via the distributed protocol, as it will never be local, and thus `whenLocalActor { ...}` will never run (which would have allowed calling such un-implemented functions).

 ### Distributed Actor Initializers